Cushing’s Disease in Dogs

 - Cushex Drops by PetAlive, by Native Remedies.
 (877) 289-1235

 I've heard that Vetoryl (Trilostane) may be prohibitively expensive, especially for larger dogs.
 Compounding pharmacies may be able to provide the drug less expensively, but quality is key.
 See Pharmacy Compounding Accreditation Board for a list of accredited compounding pharmacies by state.
+Also see Pharmaceutical evaluation of compounded trilostane products for a study showing that compounded products can vary considerably in the amount of trilostane they actually contain.

 Online Support Groups: